-We now discuss some previous work which are related to understanding the physical mechanisms of the cause of the solar-cycle warming.
+solar cycle warming.
 The polar stratosphere in the Northern Hemisphere has large interannual variability during winter.
 The lower stratosphere is much warmer than can be explained from radiative considerations alone, especially during the polar night.
 The difference in temperature between the observed polar temperature and its radiative equilibrium value is now understood to be provided by the dynamical heating associated with the planetary waves forced near the surface and propagated upward into the lower stratosphere, where they sometimes break and as a consequence deposit their momentum and heat energy.
-The most spectacular of these breaking events occur in Stratospheric Sudden Warmings, when, in the course of one week, the temperature of the polar stratosphere can increase by a few tens of degrees K. It is well known that the easterly phase of the QBO preconditions the polar stratosphere for mid-winter SSWs (McIntyre 1982; Butchart et al. 1982; Smith 1989; Tung and Lindzen 1979a,b; Tung 1979).
+The most spectacular of these breaking events occur in sudden stratospheric warmings, when, in the course of one week, the temperature of the polar stratosphere can increase by a few tens of kelvins.
+It is well known that the easterly phase of the QBO preconditions the polar stratosphere for midwinter SSWs (McIntyre 1982; Butchart et al. 1982; Smith 1989; Tung and Lindzen 1979a,b; Tung 1979).
 Dunkerton et al. (1988) found that none of the observed SSWs (up to 1987) had occurred while the QBO was in a deep westerly phase.
-While the polar vortex during westerly years of the QBO tends to be less perturbed and generally less prone to SSW occurrences, there are nevertheless exceptional years when SSWs do occur (Labitzke 1982; Naito and Hirota 1997); these occur during solar-cycle (SC) max.
-In a recent update, Labitzke and Kunze (2006) found that out of 11 cases of mid-winter SSW during wQBO, none occurred during SC-min and 10 occurred during SC-max.
-The modeling work of Gray et al. (2004); Matthes et al. (2004); Pascoe et al. (2006); Palmer and Gray (2005) offers some support to this observed result, possibly as caused by changes in the timing of SSWs.
+While the polar vortex during westerly years of the QBO tends to be less perturbed and generally less prone to SSW occurrences, there are nevertheless exceptional years when SSWs do occur (Labitzke 1982; NH97); these occur during the solar cycle maximum.
+In a recent update, Labitzke et al. 2006) found that out of 11 cases of midwinter SSWs during the wQBO, none occurred during the SC minimum and 10 occurred during the SC maximum.
+The modeling work of Gray et al. (2004), Matthes et al. (2004), Pascoe et al. (2006), and Palmer and Gray (2005) offers some support to this observed result, possibly as caused by changes in the timing of SSWs.

-We observe warming of the polar stratospheric vortex during solar-cycle maxima as compared to solar-cycle minima during late winter.
-This solar-cycle-induced warming during westerly QBO is large, about 7 °K in the zonal mean temperature over the broad layer of 10-50 hPa and appears to be due to dynamical heating arising from SSWs.
-Although individual SSWs warm the pole by more than 7 °K, their typical duration is approximately one week and therefore a smaller average warming is expected from the multi-month averages used here.
-The energy for SSWs originates from the denser troposphere; therefore, a modulation of the frequency of SSW occurrence can provide a powerful dynamical amplifier for radiative effect of the solar cycle.
-Thus, we find, as pointed out by Labitzke (1982) and NH97, that the exceptional years when SSWs occur in the westerly phase of the QBO are years of SC-max.
+We observe warming of the polar stratospheric vortex during solar cycle maxima as compared to SC minima during late winter.
+This SC-induced warming during the westerly QBO is large, about 7 K in the zonal mean temperature over the broad layer of 10-50 hPa and appears to be due to dynamical heating arising from SSWs.
+Although individual SSWs warm the pole by more than 7 K, their typical duration is approximately one week and therefore a smaller average warming is expected from the multimonth averages used here.
+The energy for SSWs originates from the denser troposphere; therefore, a modulation of the frequency of SSW occurrence can provide a powerful dynamical amplifier for the radiative effect of the solar cycle.
+Thus, we find, as pointed out by Labitzke (1982) and NH97, that the exceptional years when SSWs occur in the westerly phase of the QBO are years of a solar cycle maximum.
 Our result puts this on firmer statistical ground.
-We have isolated the rather large amplitude of the solar-cycle effect on the polar temperature during February-March.
+We have isolated the rather large amplitude of the SC effect on the polar temperature during February-March.
 Since this time is during polar night, it is unlikely to be a radiative effect.
 A new result of this study is that the SC-max/eQBO perturbation is comparable to the SC-max perturbation alone and is statistically significant.
 There is no "reversal" of the solar effect by the QBO or vice versa.
-It appears that each perturbation enhances the frequency of SSW's, but that the combined perturbation does not double it during the same period.
+It appears that each perturbation enhances the frequency of the SSWs, but that the combined perturbation does not double it during the same period.